Re export or Re-exportation is a form of international trade in which a country exports goods previously imported from another country.

 Okay, does this definition sound way too elaborate?
-Then for the ease of understanding and usage, consider the following example to comprehend re export meaning:
+Then for ease of understanding and usage, consider the following example to comprehend re-exportation meaning:

 Due to its location and relocation of manufacturing bases, specifically the Pearl River Delta, mainland China is a major source of offshore trading activities.
 Thus, much of the footwear produced in China is exported to Hongkong, and then re-exported to other nations, including India.

-Reexport trade is conducted between two friendly nations with no conflict or trade barriers.
-Dubai has emerged as a major re-export center, and it re-exports various goods to Iran because of U.S. trade sanctions against it.
+Re export trade is conducted between two friendly nations with no conflict or trade barriers.
+Dubai has emerged as a major re-exportation center, and it re-exportations various goods to Iran because of U.S. trade sanctions against it.
 Dubai can also be called an entrepot.

 Now, what is an Entrepot?

 An entrepot is a transshipment port or city where goods are imported, stored, or traded, usually to be exported again.
-In contemporary times, entrepots are used to refer to duty-free pots dealing in a high volume of re export goods.
+In contemporary times, entrepots are used to refer to duty-free pots dealing in a high volume of re-exportation goods.

-In other words, the meaning of re export is an export of imported foreign goods such that its items remain unchanged.
+In other words, the meaning of Re-exportation is an export of imported foreign goods such that its items remain unchanged.